benclifford/acme-smuggler/README.md

 Nevertheless, acme-smuggler allows you to smuggle arbitrary values into `()` and discover them later.

-And! `Void` has no values at all, but acme-smuggler lets you smuggle values into `Void`.
-Or into any other Haskell type.

 ```haskell
 > x = smuggle "hello"